Roland09/PathPaintTool/README.md

 ## Important

-The Undo feature is currently in development and not fully woring.
-Please backup your terrain before you start modifying it.
+The Undo feature is currently in development and not yet fully available.
+Please backup your terrain before you start modifying it with the Path Paint Tool.